1601-mma2013/The-Journey-of-Life/README.md

 #####Age : 31
 #####Occupation : Lawyer

+####Bio

+- Susan is a lawyer.
+She is busy in her works.
+- Susan is a mother of an autistic child, Abby.
+She is no expert of autism and she cannot accompany Abby all the time.
+She always phones the nanny of their child to know the emotion and activities of their child.
+However, she is willing to know the emotions and conditions of Abby when they are not beside Abby.

 ####1.
 Goals

 - As a mother, she wants to understand about her autistic child, Abby.